JoelLefkowitz/digitalocean-inventory/README.md

 ### Docs

-Additional details are available in the [Documentation](documentation).
+Additional details are available in the [Documentation][documentation].

 ### Tests